losciuto/lib-compatibility-php-5-7/README.md

-# lib-compatibility-php-5-7
+# MySQL PHP library for PHP 7 retro-compatibility with PHP 5
-Library php for compatibility MySQL function from php 5 to php 7
+PHP library for retro-compatibility MySQL function for PHP 7